 Nestled into the thick-forested hills along winding Warm Springs Road, Morton’s Warm Springs Resort feels far from the everyday world.

-Situated on a long-ago seasonal camping ground of the Wappo Indians, Morton’s offers visitors two mineral spring pools with depth ranging from 4.5 feet to 9 feet, and a wading pool.
+Situated on a long-ago seasonal camping ground of the Wappo Indians, Morton’s offers visitors two mineral spring pools with depths ranging from 4.5 feet to 9 feet, and a wading pool.
 The water is clean, clear, and usually hovers between 82-84 degrees.
 The pool area is furnished with comfortable chaises, a shower room contains lockers, and lifeguards are on duty.

 There’s also plenty of outdoor recreation, including hiking/biking trails winding up into the hills, a baseball field, volleyball court, and horseshoe pits (bring your own equipment, but volleyball net provided).
 A kids’ playground and video arcade are also on site.